arssite/POTD_HUSTLE/README.md

 ## About

-Geeks for Geeks is a renowned platform for computer science enthusiasts, offering a wide array of tutorials, articles, and challenges to help you master algorithms, data structures, and programming languages.
-The Problem of the Day feature aims to provide you with a daily dose of thought-provoking problems that are:
+Geeks for Geeks is a renowned platform for computer science enthusiasts, offering a wide array of tutorials, articles, and challenges to help you master algorithms, data structures, and programming languages.The Problem of the Day feature aims to provide you with a daily dose of thought-provoking problems that are:

 - **Diverse**: Covering topics from basic algorithms to advanced data structures.
 - **Educational**: Each problem is designed to teach you new concepts or reinforce existing ones.